|

 PRINCIPLES » ETHICS AND THE JEWELLERY TRADE

-and the Jewellery Trade
+the Jewellery Trade and The Laibach Principles ...

-Browsing the internet,
+Browsing the

-as a trade which has tenuously jumped on the green bandwagon.
+be termed as a trade which has tenuously jumped on the green bandwagon.

-Pouring sanctimony over jewellery-making, greened up as ethical,
+Pouring sanctimony over jewellery-making, labelled as ethical,

 is potentially a contentious overstatement which we aim to keep